hariharan1309/staycation/README.md

 # StayCation - Vacation Rental Platform

-StayCation is a fully developed vacation rental platform built with Next.js, TypeScript, and Tailwind CSS, offering seamless booking experiences with role-based access for users and property owners.
+StayCation is a vacation rental platform built with Next.js, TypeScript, and Tailwind CSS, offering seamless booking experiences with role-based access for users and property owners.

 ## 💻 Deployment